jvlomax/beaker-presentation/README.md

 * Python2.7
 * Skype4Py

+## Usage
+The folders stage 1-5 show the progression when createing the bot.
+The first 3 stages cover the basics.
+Staged 4-5 show more advanced topics, such as plugins and dynamic loading of modules to allow plugins to be created at runtime.

 #### Warning
+Most of this code was written while discovering my fondness for scotch whisky.
+This may be reflected in the quality of the code.

-This project contains code that is unsafe.
-Loading unkown python module at run time is a bad idea, don't do it!
+This project also contains code that is very unsafe.
+Loading unkown python modules at runtime is a bad idea, don't do it!

 **You have been warned!**

 ***
 ##### Credits
 Author: Jørn Lomax (jvlomax)

+Contributers:
-Contributers: Christopher Haugen (chrihau)
+* Christopher Haugen (chrihau)
+* Bård Hanssen (saftblander)